UI-Manufaktur/uim-cake/source/uim/cake/consoles/README.md

 ```

 Next we can run our command with `php bin/tool.php hello Syd`.
 To learn more
-about the various features we've used in this example read the docs:
+about the various features we"ve used in this example read the docs:

 * [Option Parsing](https://book.cakephp.org/4/en/console-commands/option-parsers.html)
 * [Input & Output](https://book.cakephp.org/4/en/console-commands/input-output.html)